The Bear season 3: Set decoration and props

 Ceramicist Jono Pandolfi sent The Bear crew "a ton—probably 1,000 to 2,000 pieces, like a full restaurant load" of their plates and bowls for use in the on-screen Bear restaurant.
+The restaurant uses dishes from the Coupe and Square-Side lines.

-In reality as on the show, a large budget line item in season three was fresh flowers for the restaurant.
-When not being immediately used for filming the flowers were stored in a backstage refrigerator to protect them from the heat generated by soundstage lights and engines and bodies.
+In reality as on the show, a large budget line item in season 3 was fresh flowers for the restaurant.
+When not being immediately used for filming the flowers were stored in a backstage refrigerator to protect them from the heat generated by soundstage lights, engines, and bodies.

 Filming

 Filming for the third season began in February 2024.
 In March 2024, scenes depicting the cast filming a funeral for "Doors" leaked to the Internet, with fans speculating that they would attend Marcus' mother's funeral.
+The church scenes of Mikey's funeral in the "Tomorrow" flashbacks, Angela's funeral in "Doors", and Natalie praying in "Children" were filmed at St. Mary's Catholic Church (St. John XXIII Parish) on Lake Street in Evanston, Illinois.

 The second episode, "Next", was filmed in just two days.
 Main cast member Ayo Edebiri directed the sixth episode of the season, "Napkins", after joining the Directors Guild of America.
 Parts of the fourth season were filmed during filming for this season.

 According to Scott D. Smith, the head of the sound production team since the pilot episode, "Overall, this season is much quieter than the previous two seasons."
-Cinematographer Andrew Wehde told Panavision about filming the show generally, and season three specifically, "The thing that I get from Chris [Storer] is that each season it's important to not be doing the same thing, not to repeat the trick.
+Cinematographer Andrew Wehde told Panavision about filming the show generally, and season 3 specifically, "The thing that I get from Chris [Storer] is that each season it's important to not be doing the same thing, not to repeat the trick.
 It's a weird thing because television's all about consistency, but he finds consistency through storytelling and characters and allows each episode to live and breathe as its own little film...They have different music, different pacing, and the emotions are different, but they connect so well because of repeat locations, the tone, and who the characters are."

+Music

+The song used in the season 3 trailer is "Mixed Emotions" by the Rolling Stones, and "an added layer of resonance comes from the song's inspiration—the fractured relationship between Mick Jagger and Keith Richards that nearly derailed The Stones in the mid-'80s—which echoes Carmy's strained partnerships with Syd and Richie."

+According to a Block Club Chicago feature on composers Jeffrey Qaiyum and Johnny Iguana, "season 3 is quieter overall than the first two seasons, both in terms of score and 'needle drop' songs.
+Qaiyum praised the producers for pulling the whole thing together and not bogging down scenes with music that don't need it."